Glitch752/focMotorController/README.md

 Total part cost for 1 board: $13.54 without microcontroller / $32.64 with microcontroller
 Note that, if you're doing assembly through something like JLCPCB, you'll need to make 5.
 Therefore, parts actually cost $67.70.
 If you don't need 5 boards, you can avoid assembly for the MOSFETs and order them yourself.
 They're one of the easiest components to solder on the board.

+## Software
+Currently, there's a testing piece of software written in Python to run on a local system and simulate the motor controller.
+Obviously, Python won't be fast enough for high-speed closed-loop control on the motor controller, so I'll move to C++ once I have the ability to test more easily.

+## Future investigation (once I actually have a PCB lol)
+- Does it actually work?
+- Do we need a heatsink?
+We should be dissipating an average of ~0.32W per MOSFET at peak load, and 2 watts spread over 6 devices is a very minimal amount of heat.
+Maybe if we drive it harder, but the rest of the circuit would probably break before the MOSFETs...

 ## Resources
 - [Current Sensing Techniques in Motor Control Applications](https://www.nxp.com/docs/en/application-note/AN14164.pdf)